Nimbleworks/weather/README.md

 WeatherCode.php
 ---------------

 WeatherCode converts the MetOffice DataPoint API weather codes into meaningful strings (as per the documentation).
-Instead of
+Codes are NA (returns <code>null</code>) and 0-30, code 4 is an empty code so returns and empty string (not <code>null</code> though).

 ### Usage